Skip to main content

 Orientation

-Ensure that the screen content rotates with the device display.
+Ensure that content on the screen rotates with the orientation of the device.
 All screens of an app must be usable in all orientations.
-Users in wheelchairs sometimes have their device mounted horizontally.
-People who use an enlarged font also often rotate their device so that more words fit on the screen.
+Users in wheelchairs sometimes have their device mounted in a fixed position.
+More words fit on the screen in landscape mode, useful for users with a larger font size.

 Impact